TritonDataCenter/manta/docs/user-guide/storage-reference.md

 If no `origin` header is sent, the system assumes the request is not originating from a browser and the original list of values is echoed back.
-Note this does not non-conform to the CORS specification, but does allow you to administratively see what is stored on your object.
+While this behavior does not conform to the CORS specification, it does allow you to administratively see what is stored on your object.

 `access-control-expose-headers` is supported as a list of HTTP headers that a